PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 * Consider possibility for restricting use of Credit Card after spending fixed amount of Money per Month.

 Other ideas related to Physical Devices:
-* Check Credit Card Scanner Device's for Security Issues, test it out and if necessary — fix it.
+*  Credit Card Scanner Device's for Security Issues, test it out and if necessary — fix it.
 ```

 ```